Pineal Tumor

 What are the symptoms of a pineal tumor?

-Fast growing tumors may cause worse symptoms.
-Some of the common signs and symptoms of a pineal tumor may include:
+Fast-growing tumors may cause symptoms that worsen quickly.
+Some of the common signs and symptoms of a pineal tumor include:

 • Headaches (common)